Skip to main content

 Field Experience

 The Field Experience component, as a platform for further professional development, builds on students' existing teaching experience and knowledge of their work settings.
-Students are expected to use relevant professional and vocational education practice to demonstrate the integration of skills and knowledge from other courses and their competence as teachers.
+Students are expected to use relevant professional and vocational education practice to demonstrate the integration of skills and knowledge from other courses and their competence as teachers in different settings, including Applied Learning context.
 Consistent with the University's practice in Field Experience, students will be visited and provided with feedback on their work by their University Supervisors and colleagues in the workplace.

 The courses are: